Data-Science-for-Linguists-2020/Twitter-Positivity-Analysis/final_report.md

 Like the 2011 cloud, the words are small in the 2019 cloud, however, their uniformity could suggest that there were more negative tweets in general that year, where as the 2011 tweets had a certain topic that was slightly bigger than the others.
 Overall, the negative tweets are not as unified as the positive ones.

+## Conclusions

+The results somewhat supported my hypothesis.
+I thought that the tweets from 2019 would lean more towards current events and be more sophisticated.
+I also hypothesized that they would yield a negative sentiment overall.
+It seems the data showed signs of users engaging more with current events and hashtags.
+Some common phrases engaged with the BBMA awards, the billboard music awards, mentions of voting, and mentions of high school and college, which all point to a more topic driven discourse.
+The tweets from 2011 however, exude more "positivity" in the sense that they have a stronger inclination to use positively correlated words and phrases like "i love you", "check it out", "i want to", etc. The positive word cloud for 2019 has "vote 1 reply" as the most prominent positively tagged phrase, which isn't actually a phrase that we would associate with being overly positive.
+The hypothesis was disproven, however, in the assumption that the tweets of 2019 would be more "sophisticated".
+The average word length and average tweet length was practically the same for both years, with the only major difference being a result of the typing styles of the time.
+The type-token ratio to show lexical diversity also only had marginal results, with a difference of only 0.03.
+Both years were evenly lexically diverse.

+## Looking back...

+This project was definitely intimidating for me due to the unwieldy size and makeup of the data.
+However, if I could do it over again I would try to pick tweets that were more focused on a specific topic rather than a mixed bag.
+I would also have liked to pay more attention to internet lingo while cleaning the data, but since I was just learning how to scrape tweets, I felt like that was something to tackle for the next round.

+The biggest struggle was in finding data and then cleaning data.
+I had to make sure my tokens would be recognizable enough to the classifier so that certain abbreviations that were made due to the medium being online and the character limit requiring some creative spellings wouldn't be overlooked.

+I would also love to get into analysis earlier than I did so that I could really dig much deeper than I was able to here.